Resources

 Caring for Dental Crowns

-While crowns themselves do not necessarily need any special attention, the gums underneath them still do in order to gain protection from gum disease or gingivitis.
+While crowns themselves do not necessarily need any special attention, the gums underneath them still do to gain protection from gum disease or gingivitis.
 Flossing, brushing, and using mouthwash are still necessary, even when you have crowns.

 Are There Risks To Getting a Crown?